hnccbits/Contributions/Shivam_Anand.md

 Helped HnCC in finding man resources i.e. new members of the club

-Organized the first ever Hackathon in BIT Sindri aka
+Organized the first ever Hackathon in BIT Sindri aka Hackatron.
+One of the most successful events of BIT.
-###Hackatron